 Vitamin D is important for a variety of functions in the body.
 Deficiency is quite common, especially in the Midwest where we don’t get adequate sunlight half of the year.
 It is important to know your level before supplementing with high doses of vitamin D since it is a fat-soluble vitamin.
 This recently published study showed that vitamin D deficient women with PCOS were less likely to ovulate and were significantly less likely to carry a healthy baby to term (11).
 Vitamin D has also been shown to lower testosterone levels in women with PCOS (12).
 We like to see blood levels between 50-70 nmol/L.

 Women with PCOS are more likely to be deficient in Zinc.
 Zinc is an antioxidant and essential trace metal in the body.
 It is responsible for hundreds of enzymatic reactions in the body and also is involved in glucose metabolism and insulin signaling.
-When supplementing with zinc long-term (greater than 6 months or so), it is important to also supplement with copper because excess zinc can lead to copper deficiency.

 #4 Gut Health